LivePersonInc/ConversationBuilder-Samples/universal-tile-templates/horizontal-image-text/README.md

 # Horizontal Image Text

-This tempalate renders a horizontally formatted image and text card.
+This template renders a horizontally formatted image and text card.
 Clicking on the image triggers a "link" action which navigates the user to [https://www.liveperson.com](https://www.liveperson.com).

 **Note**: When using in a deployed web messaging bot, the URL `https://i.imgur.com` will need to be whitelisted to display the image.